 Work Breakdown Structures (WBS) (FIN-01.07)

 Exertis will use a hierarchical WBS to support the activities within a Project.
 A WBS will be created with elements based on the reporting requirements.

-The structure will be finalised during the Realisation phase of the project however by way of illustration, the following shows how this structure can be represented:
+The structure will be finalised during the Realisation phase of the project.

-Project Definition – Pillar (IT.0001) E.g. I.T or Home or Mobile

-First Level – Business Unit (IT.0001/01) E.g. Computing

-Second Level – Vendor (IT.0001/01-01) E.g. Dell

-Third Level – Campaign – (IT.0001/01-01-01) E.g Dell Q1 Promo, Dell Laptop XYZ Promo etc

-Below gives a diagramitic representation of how this structure will work